 Chapter 6.
 Policy Context of the Hotspot.
 This chapter reviews and analyzes policies related to the environment with special emphasis on natural resources management and biodiversity conservation.
-Given the scale and diversity of the hotspot, the chapter should provide a broad overview of the political situation in each sub-region (Cuba, independent countries of the Greater Antilles, independent countries of the Eastern Caribbean, and overseas territories), before going into detail about specific aspects of the policy context in particular countries that have a strong bearing on biodiversity conservation, whether in terms of presenting threats or opportunities, and thus have a bearing on the CEPF investment strategy and grant-making modalities.
+Given the scale and diversity of the hotspot, the chapter should provide a broad overview of the political situation in each of the four sub-regions (Balkans, Turkey, Middle East and North Africa), before going into detail about specific aspects of the policy context in particular countries that have a strong bearing on biodiversity conservation, whether in terms of presenting threats or opportunities, and thus have a bearing on the CEPF investment strategy and grant-making modalities.
 The chapter should provide:

-- 1. Overview on governance structures, level of decentralization, political conflicts, and security issues.
-Overview of regional organizations with conservation mandates. - 2.
-Overview on public policies in relation to natural resources management (e.g., policies on protected areas, coastal zone management, water resources management, tourism, forestry, agriculture, fisheries, urban development, and infrastructure). - 3.
-Overview on the institutional framework for conservation, including description of the mandates and capacity of principal agencies and authorities, biodiversity action plans, major national laws, and regional and international conventions. - 4.
+- 1. Overview on governance structures, level of decentralization, political conflicts, and security issues. - 2.
+Overview on public policies in relation to natural resources management (e.g., policies on protected areas, coastal zone management, tourism, forestry, agriculture, fisheries, urban development, infrastructures (in particular energy)). - 3.
+Overview on the institutional framework for conservation, including description of the mandates and capacity of principal agencies and authorities, biodiversity action plans, major national laws, and international conventions. - 4.
 Overview on other policies and regulations related to the financing of conservation, including taxes, protected area revenue streams, licensing for resource use, and the creation of trust funds. - 5.
-Overview on regional, national, provincial, or other economic development policies in relation in terms of their effect on biodiversity conservation.
+Overview on national, provincial, or other economic development policies in relation in terms of their effect on biodiversity conservation.
 Include also an overview of the laws on local governance as they relate to the control of natural resource areas (e.g., forestry, agriculture). - 6.
-Overview of political conditions and trends at regional, national, provincial, or local scales as they relate to conservation (e.g., political parties, leadership, popular movements) as well as international issues (e.g., the countries' relationships with other major actors) and regional initiatives in the Caribbean Islands. - 7.
+Overview of political conditions and trends at national, provincial, or local scales as they relate to conservation (e.g., political parties, leadership, popular movements) as well as international issues (e.g., the countries' relationships with other major actors) and regional initiatives in the Mediterranean Basin (e.g. the EuroMed partnership, Barcelona Convention, etc.). - 7.
 Overview on National Biodiversity Strategies and Action Plans (NBSAPs) of each country. - 8.
 This chapter should also make specific links between the policy context of the hotspot and relevant indicators in the CEPF Monitoring Framework (Indicator 13) and/or establish some form of baseline data against which to measure future progress in relation to policy.